brucek/trolly/README.md

 ## Features

-* Babel for ES6 and ES7 magic
+* Babel for ES6 and ES7
-* Mocha-Chai-Sinon testing stack
+* Universal unit tests that work in Node and in the browser
 * Support for ES2015 in the unit tests
-* Unit tests that work in Node and in the browser
-* Coverage report on the command line
-* Karma and mocha to allow writing unit tests for the project.
 * Webpack for bundling
 * Webpack Dev Middleware
 * Webpack Hot Middleware
 * Eslint to maintain a consistent code style
+* UMD pattern, which provides compatibility with the most popular script loaders, to the output.
+* Coverage report
 * Support NodeJS v.
-4.x LTS and the 'stable' branch ( v.5x)
+4.x LTS and the *stable* branch ( v.5x)

 ## Basic guide